B.S. Emory University

 Dr. Richard D. King, associate professor of neurology, has mentored dozens of residents, medical students, and graduate students through their journey and will apply this skill to enhance student recruitment, guide the first and second year medical students through their learning experiences, assist in the transition to third year, oversee clinical workshops, and develop and lead efforts to ensure student wellness.
 Dr. King earned his MD and PhD in neuroscience from Baylor College of Medicine and continued his training at Massachusetts General Hospital/Brigham & Women’s Hospital, University of Texas, and the University of Utah.
 In 1994, he was awarded an MSTP scholarship and received the Rich Dickason Outstanding Physician Scientist award in 2002.
 His research interests focus on computer-based neural imaging methods and he is the site co-director for the Alzheimer’s Disease Neuroimaging Initiative.

 Fellowship: Pediatric Neurosurgery, Washington University School of Medicine / St. Louis Children's Hospital

 Undergraduate: Washington University in St. Louis

 Dr. Brandon A. Miller is an assistant professor in the departments of neurosurgery and neuroscience and faculty associate in the Spinal Cord and Brain Injury Research Center.
-He is a current CCTS KL2 fellow and directs a research laboratory studying pediatric brain injury.
-Dr. Miller completed his MD and PhD training at The Ohio State University and will work to provide insight on career development and trajectory, lead a monthly clinical seminar, and assist with the transition of our MD/PhD students to their residencies and in networking with other physician-scientists.
+He is a current NIH K08 fellow and directs a research laboratory studying pediatric brain injury.
+He is a co-director of the UKY MD/PhD program.